Rekl0w/soller/README.md

     npm run dev
     ```

-5. The magnifico application will start.
+5. The soller application will start.

 ## Technologies Used